SOU9OUR-DCF/dcf-backend/README.md

 # Tatawo3 Backend
 ## Overview

-The Tatawo3 Backend is a robust API service designed to connect restaurants with surplus food to volunteers who can distribute it to those in need.
-This platform aims to reduce food waste while addressing food insecurity in communities.
+The Tatawo3 Backend is a robust API service designed to connect organization to volunteers

 ## Architecture